AlgebraicJulia/Decapodes.jl/README.md

 <img src='https://algebraicjulia.github.io/Decapodes.jl/dev/navier_stokes/vort.gif' width='512' alt='Solution of the Vorticity-Formulation of the Incompressible Navier-Stokes Equations'>

+A collection of simulations produced with Decapodes is available at the [Decapodes Leaderboard](https://cise.ufl.edu/~luke.morris/dlb.cgi).

 ## Citation

 The ideas behind this package are described in the paper: